ChaeYami/momentum_final/README.md

 ### Before logging in
 - You can't create a todolist.
 - Also you cannot see previously created todo-lists.
-I made them guided by text before logging in.
+A guide message appears before logging in.